An improved holographic nodal line semimetal: Topological invariant in nodal line semimetal

 \subsection{Topological invariant in holography}

 In this subsection we compute Berry phase in the strongly coupled NLSM system from holography.
 Similar to the discussion in field theory, in holography we first compute the eigenstates of the effective Hamiltonian at a series of discrete points along a closed path in momentum space.
 The choice of discrete points and the definition of Berry phase are the same as the previous subsection for field theory, as shown in Fig. \ref{fig:enclosedloop}.
-The difference is that, now there are multiple and dense nodal lines in the effective band structure.
+Also, the Fermi surfaces only locate at the $k_z=0$ plane in the momentum space since the imaginary part of $G_R(\omega\rightarrow 0, \vec{k})$ vanishes for finite $k_z$, as explained in \ref{subsec:nr} in detail.
+The difference comparing to the field model is that, now there are multiple and dense nodal lines in the effective band structure.
 We should be careful that the closed loop encloses only a single Weyl node.

 Note that the IR boundary conditions become a little bit tricky in this case because $k_x$ and $k_z$ are finite simultaneously while the $SO(2)$ symmetry in the $k_x$-$k_z$ plane is broken at low energy.
 When $k_z$ is finite, for example in the same order compared to $k_x$, the $k_x$-term in (\ref{eq:fermion-eom}) can always be ignored since $r^{-1-\alpha/2}\ll r^{-2}$.
 Instead, for the discrete points close to the $k_x$-axis where $k_z$ is very small, in the deep IR the $k_x$-term in (\ref{eq:fermion-eom}) can not ignored any more and will modify the IR boundary conditions for the bulk fermions.
 However, whenever $k_z$ is nonzero one can always choose a sufficiently small $r$ such that the $k_z$ term dominates in (\ref{eq:fermion-eom}).
 Therefore one could expect that the modification from finite $k_x$ on the ingoing spinor wave will not change the Berry phase.
 We list the IR boundary conditions for the cases with nonzero $k_z$ and $k_z=0$ in appendix \ref{appD}.
 In the following we first show the numerical results of the eigenstates and eigenvalues along the ``discrete" circle.